yihleego/trie4j/README.md

 # Trie4j

-A Aho-Corasick algorithm based string-searching utility for Java.
+An Aho-Corasick algorithm based string-searching utility for Java.
 It supports tokenization, ignoring case, replacing text.
 So you can use it to find keywords in an article, filter sensitive words, etc.

 Implemented in Go：[Trie](https://github.com/yihleego/trie)